top of page

 • Remind yourself: You’re sharing a gift, not taking a test.

-4. Plan Your Outfit and Essentials in Advance
+Plan Your Outfit and Essentials in Advance

 Don’t let last-minute scrambling affect your focus.
+It’s important to plan your outfit and gather all essentials ahead of time.

 Checklist: